NISH1001/NISH1001.github.io/_posts/2019-06-16-remembrance.markdown

 last_edited_on:   2019-06-16 16:00:00 +0545
 categories: writing
 tags: writing life memoir change
 subtitle: "Life is beautiful and joyous during childhood.
-As children we think we can conquer the world, but somewhere between childhood and adulthood, our enthusiasm to dream big are squashed."
+As children, we think we can conquer the world, but somewhere between childhood and adulthood, our enthusiasm to dream big are squashed."
 comments: true
 header-img: "img/post-headers/2019-06-16-remembrance.jpg"
 ---